-- 1. Populate the Karmic Ladder: each player chooses a token and places it at the Dung Beetle level. - 2.
-Karmic Rings: keep these handy, near the center of the play area. - 3.
-Create the Well: shuffle all the cards together to form the Well. - 4.
+- 1. Populate the Karmic Ladder: Each player places their token at the Dung Beetle level. - 2.
+Karmic Rings: Keep these handy, near the center of the play area. - 3.
+Create the Well: Shuffle all the cards together to form the Well. - 4.
 Create opening Decks and Hands: Deal 4 cards facedown from the Well to each player, forming their opening Hand for the first life.
 Then deal 2 more cards facedown from the Well to each player, forming their opening Deck.
 (Future Lives begin empty.) - 5.
 Decide who goes first: The player with the worst luck takes the first turn.